Going from strength to strength, Last Hounds' new single 'Bubbles' shows off the Brummie band's unique brand of crossover punk at its best.

 ♣︎ ♣︎ ♣︎

-Ben Taylor - We’re a balls-out punk band, with a lot to say about the shit going on around us.
-We also take a lot of influences from different genres: hardcore, hip hop, grunge, nu-metal.
-We’re a real melting pot of alternative styles so that anybody, regardless of their background or musical taste, can find something they dig in our music.
+BEN TAYLOR - We’re a balls-out punk band with a lot to say about the shit going on around us.
+We take a lot of influences from different genres: hardcore, hip hop, grunge, nu-metal.
+We’re a real melting pot of alternative styles.
+Anybody, regardless of their background or musical taste, can find something they dig in our music.

-A term coined for us by our fans is crossover punk.
+Our fans say we're crossover punk.
 That’s probably the best way to describe us.
-We’re constantly trying to adapt and progress, incorporating new sounds and textures into our recordings, in a way that stays true to our punk rock roots but is also relevant in a music scene that’s more vibrant, more inclusive and more exciting than ever.
+We’re constantly trying to adapt and progress, incorporating new sounds and textures into our recordings, in ways that stay true to our punk rock roots but are also relevant in a music scene that’s more vibrant, inclusive and exciting than ever.

 Tom joined shortly afterwards, through a mutual love of skateboarding and heavy music.
 I was last to join.
 That was through mutual friendships and scene connections.